ana-correia-isel/dam-sv-2324/docs/Tutorial4/Tutorial4.md

 ### Third Challenge - Start using API in PokemonListActivity and PokemonDetailActivity

 Obtains the list of Pokémon for the selected region and retrieves the selected Pokémon detail using the Pokedex API.

+## Data Layer (under constraction)

+The data layer is the place where the app needs to deal with API and third-party libraries.
+It contains Repositories — the single source of truth for the data, models, and data sources (which can be local or remote).
+In this layer we will create the data model, the database and the managers responsible for accessing the data using the Jetpack ROOM component(Figure 1).
+The ROOM Persistence Library is a part of the Android Jetpack, which is a set of Android libraries designed to help developers build high-quality apps more easily and efficiently.
+ROOM is a database abstraction layer that provides an easy-to-use interface to SQLite databases on Android.
+ROOM allows you to create, read, update, and delete data from a SQLite database using simple annotations on your data model classes.
+It also provides compile-time verification of SQL queries, which can help you catch errors early in the development process.
+ROOM also provides other features such as query optimization, LiveData support, and the ability to perform database operations on a separate thread, which can help you build responsive and efficient apps.